K7CTC/K7CTC/README.md

 - 👋 Hi, I’m @K7CTC
 - 👀 I’m interested in ...
 Aviation, synthesizers, computer science, amateur radio.
-- 🌱 I’m currently learning ...
-Git and GitHub.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 I'm good on QRZ.

 <!---